-- (a) The IPA shall have 30 days from receipt of the notice within which to respond. - (b) The response shall be in writing and may include information and argument in opposition to the proposed debarment, including any additional specific information pertaining to the possible causes for debarment, and information and argument in mitigation of the proposed period of debarment. - (c) The response may request a meeting with the debarring official to permit the IPA to discuss issues of fact or law relating to the proposed debarment, or to otherwise resolve the pending matters.
-Any such meeting shall take such form as the debarring official deems appropriate and shall be held within 20 days of the response.
-If requested by the IPA, such meeting shall be an in person meeting at LSC headquarters. - (d) Failure to respond to the notice shall be deemed an admission of the existence of the cause(s) for debarment set forth in the notice and an acceptance of the period of debarment.
+- (a) The IPA shall have 30 days from receipt of the notice within which to respond. - (b) The response shall be in writing and may include information and argument in opposition to the proposed debarment, including any additional specific information pertaining to the possible causes for debarment, and information and argument in mitigation of the proposed period of debarment.

+- (c) The response may request a meeting with the debarring official to permit the IPA to discuss issues of fact or law relating to the proposed debarment, or to otherwise resolve the pending matters.
+Any such meeting shall take the form that the debarring official deems appropriate and shall be held within 20 days of the response.
+If the IPA requests an in person meeting, it shall be held at LSC headquarters. - (d) Failure to respond to the notice shall be deemed an admission of the existence of the cause(s) for debarment set forth in the notice and an acceptance of the period of debarment.
 In such circumstances, without further proceedings, the debarring official may enter a final decision stating the period of debarment.